chinapedia/wikipedia.abstract.en/Page/Mozambique.md

 The official HIV prevalence in Mozambique in 2011 was 11.5% of the population aged between 15 and 49 years.
 In the southern parts of Mozambique—Maputo and Gaza provinces as well as the city of Maputo—the official figures are more than twice as high as the national average.
 In 2011 the health authorities estimated about 1.7 million Mozambicans were HIV-positive, of whom 600,000 were in need of anti-retroviral treatment.
 As of December 2011, 240,000 were receiving such treatment, increasing to 416,000 in March 2014 according to the health authorities.
 According to the 2011 UNAIDS Report, the HIV/AIDS epidemic in Mozambique seems to be levelling off.[110]

 Education

-Pupils in front of their school in Nampula, Mozambique|thumb Mozambique_classroom.jpg

 Portuguese is the primary language of instruction in all of the Mozambican schools.
 All Mozambicans are required by law to attend school through the primary level; however, a lot of children in Mozambique do not go to primary school because they have to work for their families' subsistence farms for a living.
 In 2007, one million children still did not go to school, most of them from poor rural families, and almost half of all teachers in Mozambique were still unqualified.
 Girls’ enrolment increased from 3 million in 2002 to 4.1 million in 2006 while the completion rate increased from 31,000 to 90,000, which testified a very poor completion rate.[111]